Slough House (novel series): TV series

 Slow Horses is a British spy thriller television series based on the Slough House series of novels.
 The series premiered on Apple TV+ on 1 April 2022.
 The second series, Dead Lions, premiered on 2 December 2022.
 In June 2022, the series was renewed for a third and fourth series.
 The third series, Real Tigers, premiered on 29 November 2023, and the fourth series, Spook Street, on 4 September 2024.
 In January 2024, it was renewed for a fifth series, which was based on the fifth book in the series, London Rules.
-A sixth season was announced in October 2024, and will be influenced by both Joe Country & Slough House, the sixth and seventh books in the series.
+A sixth season was announced in October 2024, and premiered in September 2026.
+It is influenced by both Joe Country & Slough House, the sixth and seventh books in the series..
+Production of Season 7 already wrapped up in 2025, but the premier date is unknown.
+In September 2026 Apple Tv announced ordering Season 8 which will adapt the book Clown Town.